Animal House: Development

 Animal House was the first film produced by National Lampoon, the most popular humor magazine on college campuses in the mid-1970s.
 The periodical specialized in satirizing politics and popular culture.
 Many of the magazine's writers were recent college graduates, hence its appeal to students all over the country.
 Doug Kenney was a Lampoon writer and the magazine's first editor-in-chief.
 He graduated from Harvard University in 1969 and had a college experience closer to the Omegas in the film (he had been president of the university's elite Spee Club).
-Kenney was responsible for the first appearances of three characters that would appear in the film, Larry Kroger, Mandy Pepperidge, and Vernon Wormer.
+Kenney was responsible for the first appearances of three characters that appeared in the film: Larry Kroger, Mandy Pepperidge, and Vernon Wormer.
 They made their debut in 1973's National Lampoon's High School Yearbook, a satire of a Middle America 1964 high school yearbook.
 Kroger's and Pepperidge's characters in the yearbook were effectively the same as their characters in the movie, whereas Vernon Wormer was a P.E. and civics teacher as well as an athletic coach in the yearbook.

 However, Kenney felt that fellow Lampoon writer Chris Miller was the magazine's expert on the college experience.
 Faced with an impending deadline, Miller submitted a chapter from his then-abandoned memoirs entitled The Night of the Seven Fires about pledging experiences from his fraternity days in Alpha Delta (associated with the national Alpha Delta Phi during Miller's undergraduate years; the fraternity subsequently disassociated itself from the national organization and is now called Alpha Delta) at Dartmouth College, in Hanover, New Hampshire.
-The antics of his fellow fraternities, coupled with experiences like that of a road trip to University of Wisconsin–Madison and its Delta Chi Fraternity, became the inspiration for the Delta Tau Chis of Animal House, and many characters in the film (and their nicknames) were based on Miller's fraternity brothers.
+The antics of his fellow fraternities, coupled with experiences like that of a road trip to the University of Wisconsin–Madison and its Delta Chi fraternity, became the inspiration for the Delta Tau Chis of Animal House, and many characters in the film (and their nicknames) were based on Miller's fraternity brothers.
 Filmmaker Ivan Reitman had just finished producing David Cronenberg's first film, Shivers, and called the magazine's publisher Matty Simmons about making movies under the Lampoon banner.
 Reitman had put together The National Lampoon Show in New York City featuring several future Saturday Night Live cast members, including John Belushi.
 When most of the Lampoon group moved on to SNL except for Harold Ramis, Reitman approached him with an idea to make a film together using some skits from the Lampoon Show.